-Q Question Response 1 Do you believe that CMP285 Original proposal, better Yes, absolutely. facilitates the Applicable CUSC Objectives?
-This proposal will clearly have a positive impact on objective D - Promoting efficiency in the implementation and administration of the CUSC arrangements.
+Q Question Response 1 Do you believe that CMP285 Yes, absolutely.
+Original proposal, better facilitates the Applicable This proposal will clearly have a positive impact on CUSC Objectives? objective D - Promoting efficiency in the implementation and administration of the CUSC arrangements.
 This has been well argued by the proposer.
 In addition, we feel that a transparently well-rounded CUSC panel will also have a positive impact on Objective B - Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity.
 This is because the main benefit of transparency and non-dominance of the CUSC panel would be improved competitiveness in the industry.
 In other words, transparency is not a merit in its own right, but a merit in terms of its impact on efficiency and competitiveness - a level playing field.
-2 Do you support the proposed implementation approach?
-Yes, though we think that the proposer is overly conciliatory in respect to application of the mod regarding retrospectivity.
+2 Do you support the proposed Yes, though we think that the proposer is overly implementation approach? conciliatory in respect to application of the mod regarding retrospectivity.
 We think that anyone who has served two consecutive terms already should not be able to stand for the next term.
 Waiting for three more years for an improvement in the domination of the CUSC panel by a few large industry parties is not acceptable.
-3 Do you have any other comments?
+De very have any other It is not along if the one is intention to limit the towns that 3 Do you have any other comments?
 It is not clear if there is intention to limit the terms that alternate members may serve.
-4 Do you wish to raise a WG Consultation Alternative Request for the Workgroup to consider?
-If yes, please complete a WG Consultation Alternative Request form, available on National Grid's website 1 , and return to the CUSC inbox at cusc.team@nationalgrid.com
+Comments: alternate members may serve.
+4 Do you wish to raise a WG If yes, please complete a WG Consultation Alternative Consultation Alternative Request form, available on National Grid's website 1 , and Request for the Workgroup to return to the CUSC inbox at cusc.team@nationalgrid.com consider?